RIAEvangelist/node-dominos-pizza-api/README.md

 PizzaPI API
 ====
 This is a node.js wrapper for the Domino's pizza APIs.
 The original npm module ` dominos ` has stopped being maintained and will remain at it's last stable release.
 For new applications please use this new npm module ` pizzapi `.
+[See the pretty PizzaPI documentation](http://riaevangelist.github.io/node-dominos-pizza-api/)

 [![Join the chat at https://gitter.im/RIAEvangelist/node-dominos-pizza-api](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/RIAEvangelist/node-dominos-pizza-api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)